West Virginia Telehealth Alliance

 FCC Rural Health Care Pilot Program

-The West Virginia Telehealth Alliance is one of 69 organizations across the U.S. that has been selected to participate in the FCC's Rural Health Care Pilot Program.
+The West Virginia Telehealth Alliance is one of 69 organizations across the U.S. that was selected to participate in the FCC’s Rural Health Care Pilot Program.
 As such, the WVTA will have approximately $9.7 million in state and federal funds to improve broadband connectivity among eligible health care entities in the state.
-Click here to learn more about the FCC's pilot program.
+Click here to learn more about the FCC’s pilot program.

 Highlights